 Those keen on tackling their own version of a James Haskell workout should take heed of the expert advice in his rugby fitness eBook.

 Haskell’s talents have won him 77 England caps.
 He has now announced his retirement from the game.

 Away from the pitch, the Northampton Saints forward is keen to encourage others to follow his lead and get into shape – more specifically rugby shape.

 But wait a minute.
 This doesn’t mean grabbing hold of the bloke next to you while making your way home on the Tube and staging an impromptu scrum where you can chew on each other’s cauliflower ears.

 Instead this is committed stuff for the aspiring modern-day player who wants to knuckle down and streamline their fitness.

 Haskell’s eBook, Introduction To Becoming and Remaining RugbyFit, is an extremely thorough look at the methods and various training plans required to succeed in an increasingly fast, mobile and power-led sport.

 Perhaps the most impressive feature of the book is its sheer depth and detail.
 There is an endless stream of tips, meaning you should be performing a James Haskell workout in no time.

 There is an absolute raft of information laid out in an easy-to-digest way, including breakdown guides on power endurance, conditioning, HIIT cardio, plus all-round core rugby skills.

-The book is rare in that it comes from the viewpoint of a current international player.
+The book is rare in that it comes from the viewpoint of a recent international player.

 It provides invaluable and expert insight.
 Each well-structured workout can go a long way to demonstrating that training for rugby is more about speed and agility rather than just bulking up.

-Alongside some hefty nutritional tips (“You need to eat like a rugby player and not a cover model”), advice is also given on some trusted supplements that James finds he personally requires in order to help maintain his rugby fitness.
+There are some hefty nutritional tips (“You need to eat like a rugby player and not a cover model”).
+Advice is also given on some trusted supplements that James requires in order to help maintain his rugby fitness.